-The consolidated financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards (AASBs)- adopted by the Australian Accounting Standards Board (AASB) and the Australian Charities and Not-for-Profit Commission Act 2012.
-The consolidated financial statements were authorised for issue by the Board of Directors 23rd April 2024.
+The consolidated financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards (AASBs) - Simplified Disclosures adopted by the Australian Accounting Standards Board (AASB) and the Australian Charities and Not-for-Profit Commission Act 2012.
+The consolidated financial statements were authorised for issue by the Board of Directors on the 6th May 2025.